scipy-conference/scipy-conference/manual/tutorials.rst

-* During the 2 week before, send a couple of messages to the tutors reminding that they *must* send their instructions to attendees for following theire tutorials.
+* During the 2 week before, send a couple of messages to the tutors reminding that they *must* send their instructions to attendees for following there tutorials.
 It is critical to ensure that tutors do not send that information the night before, for example (and despite all our efforts this actually happened in 2013).